-Note that tab Logs is only available in Access Control if you have the Access Control permission 'Retrieve Audit Logs'.
+Note that the Logs tab is only available in Access Control if you have the Access Control permission 'Retrieve Audit Logs for Organization' or ‘Retrieve Audit Logs for Locations’ (more info).

 Audit logs can be viewed or downloaded via the Logs tab of Access Control.